Lemoncode/react-image-focal-point/examples/basic/README.md

 # Basic

-This example shows how to use the library with the minimal properties.
+Minimum example, here you can just drag the focal point and the example pictures focal point will be updated on real time.

-## How to use
+## How to apply this feature in your code

 Import the library styles and the component: